-Charter School Annual Information UpdateInformation and instructions for completing the Charter School Annual Information Update.
+Charter School Annual Information UpdateInformation and instructions for completing the online Charter School Annual Information Update.

-For all data fields, review the information previously reported by the charter school in last year's Information Update.
-Verify that all information displayed is still accurate.
-Make updates as they pertain to the charter school for the 2021–22 school year.
+Review the information previously reported by the charter school in the 2022–23 Information Update.
+Complete new data fields and make updates to existing data fields as they pertain to the charter school for the 2023–24 school year.

 The Information Update includes the following sections.
-An asterisk (*) indicates that the section was added to and/or updated in the Information Update this year; data fields within these sections may not be pre-populated with charter schools’ information.
+An asterisk (*) indicates that the section was added to and/or updated in the Information Update this year.

 - Instructional Type